Micromeda/pygenprop/README.md

 Installation
 ------------

 Pygenprop is compatible with Python 3.6 or higher (3.5 may work, but it is not tested).
-Requirements can be found in ```requirements.txt```.
+Requirements can be found in ```environment.yaml```.

 #### To install from PyPi